Christian Democratic People's Party of Switzerland: Popular support

 At the last legislative national elections, 22 October 2007, the party won 14.6% of the popular vote and 31 out of 200 seats in the National Council lower house.
-This was a gain of 3 seats, ending the long-term decline of the party and it was the only one of the four largest parties besides the Swiss People's Party to gain votes and seats.
+This was a gain of 3 seats, ending the long-term decline of the party.
+It was also only one of the four largest parties besides the Swiss People's Party to gain votes and seats.

 In the Federal Assembly, the CVP formerly sat in a bloc in the Christian Democrats/EPP/glp Group, along with the Evangelical People's Party and Green Liberal Party.